Health tips for night shift workers

 According to Harvard, the definition of moderate drinking is a bit of a balancing act, as it sits at the point at which the health benefits of alcohol outweigh the risks.
 Moderate alcohol consumption in the study is defined as half a drink to one drink per day for women and half a drink to two drinks per day for men.

 If you don’t drink, there’s no need to start.
 If you’re drinking more than the moderate amount outlined in the study and you’re looking to cut back, seek advice from your GP.
-You might also be interested in checking out our article with tips on how to reduce your alcohol intake.

 Did you know the Greek island of Icaria is home to the largest percentage of 90-year-olds in the world?
 In addition to daily physical activity, researchers believe the unusually long lifespans can be attributed to the healthy Ikarian diet, which is nearly devoid of processed sugar, white flour and other refined foods and is high in whole grains, herbs, beans and locally-caught fish.